Posts

 Image

 Emotional Regulation vs Emotional Suppression Why “staying calm” isn’t the same as being regulated — and why freeze can quietly block awareness, learning, and growth.
 Key takeaway Emotional regulation keeps awareness online while emotion moves through you.
 Emotional suppression blocks expression (and often awareness), which delays processing and can make shutdown more likely under stress.
 Freeze isn’t “shyness” or “being calm” — it’s a nervous system state that interrupts learning in the moment and can keep cycles repeating until capacity grows.
-Why this distinction matters Most people were taught that emotional strength means not reacting, not showing emotion, and staying “in control.”
-But neuroscience draws a sharper line: a person can look calm on the outside while their nervous system is still in survival mode.
-Emotional regulation and emotional suppression can appear similar externally, but inte...
+Watch the companion video: Emotional Regulation vs Emotional Suppression Prefer reading?
+Keep scrolling — the article expands the same framework with extra nuance and examples.
+Why this distinction matters Most people were taught that emotional strength means not reacting, not showing emotion, and stay...

 Popular posts from this blog